 Ultimately, Demand Generation is a marketing strategy that focuses on building not just brand awareness but audience interest.
 The inbound marketing efforts used in demand generation help to facilitate growth by allowing companies to specifically target relevant customers at the beginning of their purchasing journey.
 The goal is to fill the sales funnel with as many qualified leads as possible.

 With a B2B demand generation strategy, companies, marketers, and salespeople start by looking closely at the specific types of customers they want to reach.
 This means building user personas and customer profiles based on competitor analysis, customer insights, and research.
+Some companies also explore options to buy leads that fit these profiles to enhance their strategy.

 Once companies know what their prospective customers are looking for at every stage in the marketing journey, they can begin to build content and marketing campaigns to capture audience attention and boost brand reputation.
 Fundamentally, the core focus of a demand generation strategy isn’t to necessarily convert customers but to make sure customers are aware of a brand, its values, and the products or services it can offer.